SolarArbiter/solarforecastarbiter-core/docs/source/cost.rst

 and implemented for deterministic forecasts by :py:func:`solarforecastarbiter.metrics.deterministic.error_band_cost`.
-Each of `bands` is a :py:class:`.CostBand` that describes the range of errors the band applies to and the parameters for one of the costs above.
+Each of `bands` is a :py:class:`.CostBand` that describes the range of errors the band applies to and one of the cost models above.
 For example,

 .. code-block:: python